AdobeDocs/experience-manager-cloud-service.en/help/assets/content-fragments/content-fragments-metadata.md

 ---
 title: Metadata - Fragment Properties
-description: You can view and edit the metadata (properties) for content fragments.
+description: See how you can view and edit the metadata properties for Content Fragments in AEM to adjust your headless content.
 ---

-# Metadata - Fragment Properties{#metadata-fragment-properties}
+# Metadata - Fragment Properties {#metadata-fragment-properties}

+See how you can view and edit the metadata properties for Content Fragments in AEM to adjust your headless content.

 ## Editing Properties / Meta data {#editing-properties-meta-data}